icefelt/flask_prometheus/README.md

 ---------------------------------------------------------------------

-This is code is from _Monitoring and Logging_ Chapter of the 'Python for Devops' book by Noah Gift, Kennedy Behrman, Alfredo Deza, and Grig Gheorghiu.
-You can buy this book on Amazon here: https://www.amazon.com/Python-DevOps-Ruthlessly-Effective-Automation/dp/149205769X
+This code is from the _Monitoring and Logging_ chapter of the ["Python for DevOps"](https://www.amazon.com/Python-DevOps-Ruthlessly-Effective-Automation/dp/149205769X) book by Noah Gift, Kennedy Behrman, Alfredo Deza, and Grig Gheorghiu.
+[You can buy this book on Amazon](https://www.amazon.com/Python-DevOps-Ruthlessly-Effective-Automation/dp/149205769X)

-I used learnings from the _Monitoring Distributed Systems_ Chapter of Google's 'Site Reliability Engineering' book by Betsy Beyer, Chris Jones, Jennifer Petoff, and Niall Murphy.
-You can read it online here: https://landing.google.com/sre/sre-book/toc/ You can buy this book from Amazon here: https://www.amazon.com/Site-Reliability-Engineering-Production-Systems/dp/149192912X/
+I used learnings from the _Monitoring Distributed Systems_ Chapter of Google's ["Site Reliability Engineering"](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) book by Betsy Beyer, Chris Jones, Jennifer Petoff, and Niall Murphy.
+You can read it online here: [https://landing.google.com/sre/sre-book/toc/](https://landing.google.com/sre/sre-book/toc/).
+[You can also buy this book on Amazon](https://www.amazon.com/Site-Reliability-Engineering-Production-Systems/dp/149192912X/)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)